51Degrees/specifications/device-detection-specification/required-examples.md

 from a configuration file.
 In XML or JSON, this configuration file can be used to add, as a comment, a listing of all the possible options for the Pipeline and all Engines.
 This information is also available in sample files:

-TODO - these sample files are not yet publicly available, they are in internal `develop` branches, but will be available at the following URLs in future:

 [.NET](https://github.com/51Degrees/device-detection-dotnet/blob/master/Examples/sample-configuration.json)
 [Java](https://github.com/51Degrees/device-detection-java/blob/master/device-detection.examples/console/src/main/resources/gettingStartedOnPrem.xml)